brendonsoto/dotfiles_orig/meine_zettlekasten/flask.md

 Most flask extensions are prefixed using `flask_`
 For *forms*, `flask_wtf` is handy
 For *databases/orms*, `flask_sqlalchemy` is great!
+For *logging in*, `flask_login` is great!

+## Flask WTF
+This package is _fantastic_ for forms.
+It includes the function `hidden_tag` to add an input with the secret key of the application to guard against Cross Site Request Forgery!
+It also models a form via a class which is super convenient and saves from having to write all of the markup.

 ## Flask SQLAlchemy